 \section{Introduction}

 Large language models (LLMs) have demonstrated remarkable capabilities in processing text, leading to new opportunities in modeling sequences of discrete events.
-While traditional temporal point processes (TPPs) \citep{hawkes2018hawkes,reinhart2018review,shchur2021neural,zhou2025advances} provide a framework, recent approaches leveraging LLMs \citep{liu2024tpp,kong2025language} uniquely capture the rich textual semantics of events.
+While traditional temporal point processes (TPPs) \citep{hawkes2018hawkes,reinhart2018review,shchur2021neural,zhou2025advances} provide a framework, recent approaches leveraging LLMs \citep{liu2024tpp,kong2026byte} uniquely capture the rich textual semantics of events, framing event sequence modeling as a structured generative task that extends the boundaries of language-centric modeling.
 This integration, however, presents a fundamental challenge: LLMs are inherently discrete text processors, while real-world events occur in continuous time.
-The critical step of converting continuous time values into a sequence of discrete tokens, known as temporal tokenization, is a crucial but under-explored component.
+The critical step of converting continuous time values into discrete tokens, known as temporal tokenization, is a crucial but under-explored component.

 The optimal strategy for temporal tokenization is unclear.
-While the most naive approach is to represent time as a simple numeric string \citep{bhatia2025date}, other methods include human-semantic calendar tokens \citep{he2025efficient,he2025rhythm} and byte-level representations \citep{kong2025language}.
+While the most naive approach is to represent time as a simple numeric string \citep{bhatia2025date}, other methods include human-semantic calendar tokens \citep{he2025efficient,he2025rhythm} and byte-level representations \citep{kong2026byte}.
 This choice is complicated by the diverse nature of real-world event data.
-Our analysis of several event sequence datasets reveals that temporal distributions are not uniform; they range from smooth log-normal patterns to discrete, spiky distributions and complex mixed-modal structures.
+Our analysis of several event sequence datasets reveals that temporal distributions vary substantially; they range from smooth log-normal patterns to discrete, spiky distributions and complex mixed-modal structures.
 A tokenization strategy that excels on one distribution may fail on another.